sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Add mini-galleries for API documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sphinx-Gallery can generate minigalleries for objects for specified modules, consisting of all examples that either:
+Sphinx-Gallery can generate minigalleries for objects from specified modules, consisting of all examples that either:

 1. Use the function/method/attribute/object or instantiate the class in the